This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 He came to Nazareth, where he had been raised.
 As He always did on the Sabbath, He went to the meeting.

-He rolled up the scroll, returned it to the assistant, and sat down.
+He rolled up the scroll, handed it back to the assistant, and sat down.
 Every eye in the place was on him, intent.
 Then he started, “You’ve just heard Scripture make history.
 It came true just now in this place.”
 Luke 4:18-21 MSG

 In other words, Jesus’ historical mission can only be understood in relationship with the Kingdom of God.